sam1vp/fibonacci/QUIZ.md

-##Define “metaprogramming”.
+##Define “metaprogramming.”
 Where would you want to use it, and what are the downsides of using it (if any)?

-Put simply, metaprogramming is writing code that writes code (definition care of _why, who manages to put everything simply).
+Put simply, metaprogramming is writing code that writes code.
 One of the things that makes ruby cool/sometimes maddening is that it allows you to modify your code at runtime, and gives you all kinds of interesting methods to do so.
 Here are a few things I find metaprogramming useful for:

 * DRYing up your code (e.g. attr_accessor dynamically adds reader and writer methods so you don't have to define them again and again)
 * Sharing methods with a class when single inheritance just isn't flexible enough (e.g. basically anytime you use a module mix-in ever)